buhanec/cloudify-flexiant-plugin/README.md

 A [Cloudify](http://getcloudify.org/) plugin for [Flexiant](https://www.flexiant.com/)'s cloud platform.
 Currently supports spawning instances and semi-automagically assigning them all the necessary devices.

-Currently it supports provisioning single Server instances, and has been designed to used and tested with an IP network type.
+Currently supports provisioning unconnected server instances, and has been designed to used and tested with an IP network type.

+Additionally provides a framework upon which to build a more complete Flexiant plugin, with support for almost all REST API endpoints.

 Installation
 ------------